maximtereshchenko/conveyor/README.md

     * Dependencies are inherited from a schematic used as a template
     * Version and scope of the inherited dependency can be overridden
     * Schematic can define a dependency on other schematic with a group, a name and an optional scope.
-In such case the product from this schematic of type MODULE will be used in module path
+In such case the product from this schematic of type `JAR` will be used in class path
     * A transitive dependency can be excluded from a dependency by defining the dependency as the exclusion
 * Inheritance